AdobeDocs/experience-manager-64.en/help/forms/using/installing-configuring-forms-centric-workflow-on-osgi.md

    >
    >To disable the cache, set the value in the Number of Adaptive Forms field to **0**.
 The cache is reset and all forms and documents are removed from the cache when you disable or change the cache configuration.

-#### Configure Adobe Sign {#configure-adobe-sign}
+#### Configure Acrobat Sign {#configure-adobe-sign}

-Adobe Sign enables e-signature workflows for adaptive forms.
+Acrobat Sign enables e-signature workflows for adaptive forms.
 E-signatures improve workflows to process documents for legal, sales, payroll, human resource management, and many more areas.

-In a typical Adobe Sign and Forms-centric workflow on OSGi scenario, a user fills an adaptive form to apply for a service.
+In a typical Acrobat Sign and Forms-centric workflow on OSGi scenario, a user fills an adaptive form to apply for a service.
 For example, a credit card application and a citizen benefits form.
 When a user fills, submits, and signs the application form, an approval/rejection workflow is started.
-The service provider reviews the application in AEM Inbox and uses Adobe Sign to electronically sign the application.
-To enable similar electronic-signature workflows, you can integrate Adobe Sign with AEM Forms.
+The service provider reviews the application in AEM Inbox and uses Acrobat Sign to electronically sign the application.
+To enable similar electronic-signature workflows, you can integrate Acrobat Sign with AEM Forms.

-To use Adobe Sign with AEM Forms, [Integrate Adobe Sign with AEM Forms](/help/forms/using/adobe-sign-integration-adaptive-forms.md).
+To use Acrobat Sign with AEM Forms, [Integrate Acrobat Sign with AEM Forms](/help/forms/using/adobe-sign-integration-adaptive-forms.md).

 ## Next steps {#next-steps}